mpepping/talos-discovery-service/README.md

 # Talos Discovery Service

-A containerized deployment of the [Talos Discovery Service](https://github.com/siderolabs/discovery-service) with a Helm chart for Kubernetes.
+A containerized deployment of the [Talos Discovery Service](https://github.com/mpepping/discovery-service) with a Helm chart for Kubernetes.

+> [!NOTE]
+> This project includes <https://github.com/mpepping/discovery-service> which is a rewrite of the original Talos [Discovery Service](https://github.com/siderolabs/discovery-service).
+It is not affiliated with or endorsed by the Talos Linux project.

 ## Overview